FAQ

 I’d like to register.
 How can I do so?
 How do I pay?

-Please click on the register tab at the top.
+Register here or please click on the register tab at the top.
 If you are a new family, you will need to create an account first.
 If you are a returning family, please log in and you will see the options for registration.
-Payment can be done via check, zelle or paypal for credit card payments.
-However please note paypal/credit card payments is at a slightly higher rate to offset credit card fees.
+Payment can be made via cash, check, zelle or paypal for credit card payments.
+However please note paypal/credit card payments are at a slightly higher rate to offset credit card fees.
 Any questions please email registrar@nwcsny.org or info@nwcsny.org

 Students in Pre-K, K or first grade are typically best suited for the corresponding grade they are in for regular school (ie. Pre-K, K or level 1).
 For older students please reach out to us via info@nwcsny.org and we can work with you to determine the right class based on your child’s abilities.